drench/git-rest/README.markdown

     % git rest get greeting
     fatal: Not a valid object name greeting

+As git-rest's tags are not part of any tree, you will need to ask for them if you want to come along in a git-fetch like so:

+    % git fetch --tags

+Better yet, tell git that you always want these kinds of tags:

+    % git config remote.<REMOTENAME>.tagopt --tags
+    % git fetch

 To use, put git-rest somewhere in your $PATH.
 May I suggest ~/bin/?